maxstackrosenblum/rhino-hospital-kiroween/README.md

 ---

 *Three legacy systems.
 Three developers.
-Three and a half days.
+Four days.
 One living, breathing application.*

-**Monday to Thursday morning.
+**Monday through Thursday.
 9-5.
 No overtime.
 No crunch.**

 **Built with rhino.ai extraction, Kiro collaboration, and a little mad science.** 🧪⚡